chainer/chainer/docs/source/tutorial/trainer.rst

 .. note::

-    Here, the model defined above is passed to :class:`~chainer.links.Classifier` and changed to a new :class:`~chainer.Chain`. :class:`~chainer.links.Classifier`, which in fact inherits from the :class:`~chainer.Chain` class, keeps the :class:`~chainer.Chain` model in its :attr:`~chainer.links.Classifier.predictor` attribute.
+    Here, the model defined above is passed to :class:`~chainer.links.Classifier` and changed to a new :class:`~chainer.Chain`. :class:`~chainer.links.Classifier`, which in fact inherits from the :class:`~chainer.Chain` class, keeps the given :class:`~chainer.Chain` model in its :attr:`~chainer.links.Classifier.predictor` attribute.
 Once you give the input data and the corresponding class labels to the model by the ``()`` accessor,

-    1. :meth:`__call__` of the model is invoked.
+    1. :meth:`~chainer.links.Classifier.__call__` of the model is invoked.
 The data is then given to :attr:`~chainer.links.Classifier.predictor` to obtain the output ``y``.
-    2. Next, together with the given labels, the output ``y`` is passed to the loss function which is determined by :attr:`~chainer.links.Classifier.lossfun` argument in the constructor.
+    2. Next, together with the given labels, the output ``y`` is passed to the loss function which is determined by :attr:`~chainer.links.Classifier.lossfun` argument in the constructor of :class:`~chainer.links.Classifier`.
     3. The loss is returned as a :class:`~chainer.Variable`.

-    In :class:`~chianer.links.Classifiler`, the :attr:`~chainer.links.Classifier.lossfun` is set to :meth:`~chainer.functions.softmax_cross_entropy` as default.
+    In :class:`~chainer.links.Classifiler`, the :attr:`~chainer.links.Classifier.lossfun` is set to :meth:`~chainer.functions.softmax_cross_entropy` as default.

-    :class:`~chainer.training.Standardupdater` is the simplest class among several updaters.
-There are also the :class:`~chainer.training.Parallelupdater` and the :class:`~chainer.training.updaters.MultiprocessParallelUpdater` to utilize multiple GPUs.
+    :class:`~chainer.training.StandardUpdater` is the simplest class among several updaters.
+There are also the :class:`~chainer.training.ParallelUpdater` and the :class:`~chainer.training.updaters.MultiprocessParallelUpdater` to utilize multiple GPUs.

 5. Setup Trainer
 ''''''''''''''''